reachvivek/Doctor-Dashboard/README.md

 `npm start`
 ```

-If you navigate to `http://localhost:3000/ you will be navigated to /dashboard.
-Kudos! 👍
+If you navigate to `http://localhost:3000/` you will be navigated to `/dashboard` Kudos! 👍

 ## Deploying with Vercel
 To deploy this with Vercel
 ```
-Fork this repo and import it to Vercel
+Fork this repo and import it to Vercel and there you go!!
 ```

 ## Team Name: Chikitsak